 Defy the stereotype: There’s a reason why Millennials choose to move around between opportunities.
-Wells Fargo’s 2016 Millennial Survey found that 63% of U.S. adults between ages 22 and 35 believe having a job they love and pursuing their passions is more important than a high income and benefits.
+The Wells Fargo 2017 Millennial Survey found that 88% of U.S. adults between ages 20 and 36 say success at work is more about happiness than material prosperity.
 When Millennials don’t feel passion or purpose upon arriving at a new job, many of us start looking for something that will help create those feelings — and will jump ship if a better offer opens up.

 Some job hopping is inevitable, but over time it pays to stay.
 There’s no such thing as inherently meaningful or un-meaningful work.
 Meaning and passion aren’t products of the job itself but of our sustained commitment to it.
 If you’re thinking of leaving your current position, first try changing departments, taking on more responsibilities, or gaining new experience.